FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 * It is adviced to change the mosquitto configuration file (by default in /etc/mosquitto/mosquitto.conf)
   * persistence false
   * log_dest none
-* Start the service with `sudo service mosquitto start`
+* Start the service with `sudo service mosquitto start

 ### Get the ROOMBA information
+This chapter explains how to create the config.ini file that 1) is used to get the device status from the iRobots and 2) to identify the different devices in Domoticz.

+!!
+Please see https://github.com/NickWaterton/Roomba980-Python for the last version of the instructions how to create the config.ini file.

 * Get the local IP address of your ROOMBA (often starting with 192.168.x.yyy and x=0 or 1).
 You can retrieve it from your router.
 Alternatively you can use tools like nmap (eg `nmap -sP 192.168.0.*`).
 The local IP address if furthere reference to as `ROOMBA_IP`.
 * Get the BLID/Password of the ROOMBA
   * Install the six python library with `sudo pip3 install six`